Atlantis-Software/docmake/README.md

 * color: (string) the color of the text (color name e.g., ‘blue’ or hexadecimal color e.g., ‘#ff5500’)
 * decoration: (string) the text decoration to apply (‘none’ or ‘underline’ or ‘strike’)
 * alignment: (string) (‘left’ or ‘center’ or ‘right’) the alignment of the text
+* valignment: (string) (‘top’ or ‘center’ or ‘bottom’) the vertical alignment of elements if height is defined.
 * width: (number or string containing a number and ends with `%`) width of the text
 * height: (number or string containing a number and ends with `%`) height of the text
 * fillColor: (string) the background color of the text